xrdocs/8000/_tutorials/cisco-8000-dco-firmware-upgrade.md

 </div>

 Once KPIs are confirmed to be compliant, traffic can be finally restored.

+# Conclusion

+This tutorial demonstrated how to upgrade an Acacia Bright 400ZR+ QSFP-DD Coherent Pluggable Module on a Cisco 8000 router.
+The same procedure can be used for other modules (ZR, ZR+) and vendors (e.g Marvell).

 # Acknowledgement
 I’d like to thanks Phil Bedard, Sreenivasa Rao Bandlamudi, Takumi Takiguchi & Marco Liri.